Indonesia's Next Top Model season 3

 The third cycle of Indonesia's Next Top Model aired weekly on Indonesian private broadcaster NET. starting November 5, 2022.
-All four cast of host and judges from the previous season returned in this season.
-Official partners for this season are Samsung Galaxy Z Flip 4 5G and beauty cosmetics, MakeOver.
-This season's prizes are cash amounting to hundreds of millions of Rupiahs and an all new Yamaha car unit.
+All four cast of host and judges from the previous cycle returned in this cycle.
+Official partners for this cycle are Samsung Galaxy Z Flip 4 5G and beauty cosmetics, MakeOver.
+This cycle's prizes are cash amounting to hundreds of millions of Rupiahs, Samsung Galaxy Z Flip 4 5G mobile phone, and an all new Yamaha car unit.

-The season featured an early seven episodes spin-off series titled "Road to INTM Cycle 3", alongside two other series: "Video Reaction INTM Cycle 3" and "Confession Room".
-Appearing in the season was a former contestant of cycle 6 of Asia's Next Top Model, Iko Bustomi, who represented Indonesia and finished in eleventh place.
+The cycle featured an early seven episodes spin-off series titled "Road to INTM Cycle 3", alongside two other series: "Video Reaction INTM Cycle 3" and "Confession Room".
+Just like the previous cycle, this cycle didn't feature any local nor international destination.

+The winner of the competition was 27-year-old Iko Bustomi from Jakarta who was notably a former contestant of the sixth cycle of Asia's Next Top Model, where she finished in eleventh place.